MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Call for Contributors

-If you are interested in making this Google Data Studio report event better, feel free to contact me.
-It will be great to join forces with you on this amazing journey to help everyone easily prepare an interactive report that shows the performance of any website.
+If you are interested in making this Google Data Studio report template event better, feel free to contact me.
+It will be great to join forces with you on this amazing journey to help everyone easily prepare an interactive report template that shows the performance of any website.

 ## Inspired by